LAKE AREA TECH ENROLLMENT REMAINS STRONG

 FEBRUARY 10, 2020

 Since 2007, the college has experienced an upward growth pattern challenging national decreasing enrollment trends in higher education.
-Just in the past 5 years, Lake Area Tech has had a 24% increase in student FTE’s, and since 2007, there has been an increase of 84.47%.
+Just in the past 5 years, Lake Area Technical College has had a 24% increase in student FTE’s, and since 2007, there has been an increase of 84.47%.
 Bigger picture growth comes with the unduplicated headcount over the past five years of a 39% increase and 106% since 2007.

-Lake Area Tech is currently in the construction phase of the Prairie Lakes Healthcare Center of Learning which will open this coming fall and will accommodate the entire health division.
+Lake Area Technical College is currently in the construction phase of the Prairie Lakes Healthcare Center of Learning which will open this coming fall and will accommodate the entire health division.
 Cartney continues, “Once the new building is ready and the health programs relocate, some classrooms and labs will begin to open up to manage the continued growth.
 We will also be able to grow our healthcare division because of the extra space.”